Kasui92/omakasui.org/docs/omaforge/05-hotkeys.md

 A carefully crafted set of keyboard shortcuts is included with Omaforge to enhance your productivity.
 These shortcuts are set up automatically during installation and remain fully customizable afterward.

-> [!note] **Note:** Many of these shortcuts are inspired by and derived from the [Omakub configuration](https://manual.omakub.org/1/read/29/hotkeys/).
+> Many of these shortcuts are inspired by and derived from the [Omakub configuration](https://manual.omakub.org/1/read/29/hotkeys/).
 Omaforge builds upon this foundation with additional customizations.

 ## Window Management

+> [!note]
-> [!note] **Note:** Omaforge uses 6 fixed workspaces instead of dynamic mode for better organization. `Alt + number` shortcuts for dock apps have been removed.
+> Omaforge uses 6 fixed workspaces instead of dynamic mode for better organization. `Alt + number` shortcuts for dock apps have been removed.

 | Hotkey                      | Action                                                    |
 | --------------------------- | --------------------------------------------------------- |